OutoftheBoxFTC/EasyTensorflowAPI/README.md

 ## Disclaimer

-As of right now, the Tensor Image Classification system is UNTESTED, testing will come soon.
+As of right now, the Tensor Image Classification system is only partiall tested, testing will come soon.

 ## Current Features:
 EasyTensorflowAPI currently supports both tensorflow object detection and tensorflow image classification models in the form of a .tflite model